 MPI makes referrals to the Attorney General's Medicaid Fraud Control Unit (AG-MFCU) when there are indicators of criminal Medicaid fraud.
 MPI and AG-MFCU work together on joint investigations by sharing resources and information that will lead to successful administrative or criminal prosecution.

 The Medical Reviews unit conducts claims and medical record reviews on a variety of health and human services, including acute care utilization, hospital utilization, nursing facility utilization, research and detection, and pharmacy lock-in.
-The division also provides clinical consultation to the General Investigations, Audit, and Inspections divisions on dental, medical, nursing, and pharmacy services.
+The division also provides clinical consultation to the Benefits Program Integrity, Audit, and Inspections and Investigations divisions on dental, medical, nursing, and pharmacy services.

 Medical Reviews is comprised of: